dojo/docs/dojox/embed/Flash.rst

    />
  </object>

+Here object tag is used for IE and old Netscape's embed tag is used for other browsers.
 What if user's browser does not have Adobe flash player installed?
 Object tag can use codebase attribute and embed attribute can use pluginspace attribute.
 They define locations where and which flash player version browser should download in case of missing plugin:

 .. code-block :: html
  :linenos: